sunjay/sunjay.github.io/_drafts/rust-code-coverage.md

 ./target/cov/kcov-merged/cobertura.xml
 ```

+Full instructions for how to upload this data to Codecov or Coveralls is
-For any other coverage provider, these are likely the files you will
+provided below.
+For any other coverage provider, these are likely the files
-need to upload.
+you will need to upload.

 ## Travis CI Integration